-- Section 12.
-Section 23-1-110, MCA, is amended to read: - "23-1-110.
+"23-1-110.
 Improvement or development of state park or fishing access site -- required public involvement -- rules.
-(1) The fish, wildlife, and parks commission shall adopt rules establishing a policy whereby any Any proposed improvement or development of a state park or fishing access site that significantly changes park or fishing access site features or use patterns is subject to notice of proposed modifications, both statewide and locally, and to opportunity for a public meeting and public comment on the advisability and acceptability of the proposal.
-Rules to govern the notice, meeting, and comment process must be adopted: - (a) for state parks by the board; and
+(1) The fish, wildlife, and parks commission shall adopt rules establishing a policy whereby any Any proposed improvement or development of a state park or fishing access site that significantly changes park or fishing access site features or use patterns is subject to notice of proposed modifications, both 1

-1 (b) for fishing access sites by the commission.
-2 (2) The department shall prepare a public report regarding any project that is subject to the provisions 3 of subsection (1).
-The report must include conclusions relating to the following aspects of the proposal: 4 (a) the desires of the public as expressed to the department; 5 (b) the capacity of the park or fishing access site for development; (c) environmental impacts associated with the improvement or development; 6 7 (d) the long-range maintenance of the improvements; 8 (e) the protection of natural, cultural, and historical park or fishing access site features; 9 (f) potential impacts on tourism; and 10 (g) site-specific modifications as they relate to the park or fishing access site system as a whole."
-11 12 Section 13.
-Section 23-1-121, MCA, is amended to read: 13 "23-1-121.
+- 2 statewide and locally, and to opportunity for a public meeting and public comment on the advisability and - 3 acceptability of the proposal.
+Rules to govern the notice, meeting, and comment process must be adopted: - 4 (a) for state parks by the board; and - 5 (b) for fishing access sites by the commission. - (2) The department shall prepare a public report regarding any project that is subject to the provisions of subsection (1).
+The report must include conclusions relating to the following aspects of the proposal: - 8 (a) the desires of the public as expressed to the department; - 9 (b) the capacity of the park or fishing access site for development; - 10 (c) environmental impacts associated with the improvement or development; - 11 (d) the long-range maintenance of the improvements; - 12 (e) the protection of natural, cultural, and historical park or fishing access site features; - 13 (f) potential impacts on tourism; and - 14 (g) site-specific modifications as they relate to the park or fishing access site system as a whole."

+- Section 13.
+Section 23-1-121, MCA, is amended to read: - 17 "23-1-121.
 Park rangers -- qualifications -- powers and duties.
-(1) The department is authorized to 14 establish a corps of park rangers and to select and appoint park rangers who must be qualified by their 15 experience, training, skill, and interest in the protection, conservation, and stewardship of the natural and cultural 16 resources and parks administered by the department.
-17 (2) Park rangers shall: 18 (a) enforce the laws of this state and the rules of the department and the fish, wildlife, and parks 19 commission board that provide for the protection, conservation, and stewardship of the natural and cultural 20 resources in the state parks system.; 21 (3) Park rangers shall 22 (b) protect campers, picnickers, and other park users; 23 (c) keep the peace;

-(d) supervise public use; and (e) maintain public order in al
+(1) The department is authorized to 18 establish a corps of park rangers and to select and appoint park rangers who must be qualified by their experience, training, skill, and interest in the protection, conservation, and stewardship of the natural and cultural resources and parks administered by the department. - 21 (2) Park rangers shall: - (a) enforce the laws of this state and the rules of the department and the fish, wildlife, and parks commission board that provide for the protection, conservation, and stewardship of the natural and cultural resources in the state parks system.; - (3) Park rangers shall - 26 (b) protect campers, picnickers, and other park users; - 27 (c) keep the peace; - 28 (d) supervise public use; and - 29 (e) maintain public order in all units of the state parks system.; and - 30 (4)(f) Park rangers shall perform all other duties prescribed by the department."

-(e) maintain public order in all units of the state parks system: and the authority to enforce the laws and adopted rules relating to parks and outdoor recreation contained in chapters 1 and 2 of this title, except chapter 2, part 7.
+"23-1-122.
+Enforcement powers of park rangers and game wardens.
+(1) Park rangers appointed pursuant to 23-1-121 and fish and game wardens appointed pursuant to 87-1-501 are authorized officers with the authority to enforce the laws and adopted rules relating to parks and outdoor recreation contained in chapters 1 and 2 of this title, except chapter 2, part 7.